 As well as farmers and miners, gypsies also spread Bedlingtons throughout the district.
 In those days a terrier or two could earn good money from the bounty on the heads of foxes.
 The skins of otters and weasels could also be sold.
 In addition, betting on various sports like badger baiting was held where Bedlingtons were bought and sold.

 Bedlington and Dandie Dinmont c 1890

 In 1825, a Mr Ainsley claimed the pedigree of his bitch 'Phœbe' dated back back for five generations to 'Young Piper' who was born in 1792.
 Phœbe was supposedly by Anderson's 'Piper' out of Coate's 'Phœbe' who was bought in Bedlington in 1820.
 So these early Bedlingtons' pedigrees could reliably be traced back to well before the first English Stud Book was published[6a].

 Anderson's 'Piper' was a slender-built dog liver 15" high and weighing only 15 lbs with a linty textured coat and feathering at the tips of his ears.
 'Phœbe' was only 13 " high and weighed 14 lbs.
 She is described as being black with brindled legs with a tuft of light coloured hair on the top of her head[6a].

-At one of these early dog shows, how closely the Dandie and the Bedlington breeds were allied became obvious when the Earl of Antrim won prizes in both Bedlington and Dandie classes with 2 dogs out of the same bitch and by the same sire.
-So today it should be recognized that each of these breeds had influence on certain features of the other.
+At one of these early dog shows, the Earl of Antrim won prizes in both Bedlington and Dandie classes with 2 dogs out of the same bitch and by the same sire.
+This demonstrates just how closely these early Dandies and Bedlingtons were related.
+So today this relationship always be respected.

 History of the Bedlington Terrier in Australia